-This two-year course builds on the topics covered in the lower school and leads to the AQA Linear GCSE assessment at the end of Year 11.
-The assessment is based on three examination papers, one without the aid of a calculator.
-There is no coursework.
+This two-year course builds on the topics covered in the lower school and leads to the Edexcel Linear GCSE assessment at the end of Year 11.
+The assessment is based on three 1.5 hour examination papers; Paper 1 is a non-calculator, papers 2 and 3 are both calculator papers.

 There is an opportunity for able mathematicians to be challenged with deeper questions based on the GCSE syllabus and to cover some additional topics in order to attempt the AQA Level 2 Further Mathematics qualification.
-This qualification serves as a base for Further Mathematics A level study.
-Students may also have the opportunity to participate in the UK Mathematics Trust individual and team challenges.
+This qualification serves as a base for Mathematics at A Level.